Estimating fast mean-reverting jumps in electricity market models: Introduction

 A striking empirical feature of electricity spot prices is the presence of spikes, that can be described by a jump in the price process immediately followed by a fast mean reversion (see Figure \ref{spotdata} showing the behaviour of electricity spot prices in different markets over one year of historical data).
 These spikes are due to the non-storability of electricity, an abrupt change in the demand or the offer (due to weather conditions, outages and so on) having a direct impact on prices.
 For risk management purposes, the modelling of these extreme events is essential.
 And, due to the non-storability of electricity, the modelling of forward contracts (used as hedging products) are also needed.
 If $(S_t)_{t \geq 0}$ denotes the electricity spot price, the forward price $f(t,T)$ at time $t$ delivering 1 megawatt hour (MWh) at time $T$ can be defined as

 where $\mathcal{F}_t$ is the available information up to time $t$ and the expectation is taken under a risk-neutral probability.
 In this context, one usually faces two major issues: first and prior to data analysis, a stochastic model that captures the main characteristics of spot prices, and especially the presence of fast mean-reverting spikes has to be set, however simple enough to give tractable formulas for the forward prices $f(t,T)$.
 Second, the chosen model must be calibrated with efficient statistical procedures to show its adequacy to the data, and to properly quantify risk measures.
 The main difficulty is the estimation of the characteristics of the spikes.

-To this end, Cartea and Figueroa \cite{cartea05} extend the popular and tractable approach of Lucia {\it et al.} \cite{lucia02} by introducing jumps in the price process, resulting in the model
+Several models for spikes in electricity spot prices have been proposed in the litterature.
+Cartea and Figueroa \cite{cartea05} extend the popular and tractable approach of Lucia {\it et al.} \cite{lucia02} by introducing jumps in the price process, resulting in the model

-where $\rho(t)$ and $\sigma(t)$ are deterministic components, $(W_t)$ is a Wiener process, $(N_t)$ is a Poisson process and $J$ is the jump size drawn proportional to a log-normal distribution.
+where $\rho(t)$ and $\sigma(t)$ are deterministic components, $(W_t)_{t \geq 0}$ is a Wiener process, $(N_t)_{t \geq 0}$ is a Poisson process and $J$ is the jump size drawn proportional to a log-normal distribution.
 A similar model is proposed in Geman and Roncoroni \cite{geman06}, adding up a threshold parameter that determines the sign of the jumps.
 In these approaches, the mean reverting coefficient $\beta >0$ is the same for the continuous component and for the spike component.
 However, statistical evidence shows that the mean reversion of the spike component is much stronger than the one of the Brownian component, see for instance Benth {\it et al.} \cite{benth12}.
 The estimated $\beta$ then underestimates the mean reversion of the spike component and overestimates the one of the continuous component.
 A similar model slightly more realistic is also proposed by Geman and Roncoroni \cite{geman06} but this one does not provide explicit formulas for deriving $f(t,T)$.
 Yet another approach is undertaken in Benth {\it et al.} \cite{benth07,benth12} with multi-factor models: